 SUITABILITY AND DELIVERABILITY OF SITE Topic Assessment Score Location The site is within the settlement boundary of Musselburgh.
 Accessibility Musselburgh's overall accessibility via public transport to the wider city region and key employment locations as well as health and retail facilities ranks highest among other settlements in East Lothian and second in the whole SESplan area.
 The site is around 600m from the nearest bus stops on Pinkie Road.
 There are frequent bus services to Edinburgh, Tranent, Wallyford, Prestonpans and Port Seton.
 There are no rail stations within 800m.
 Musselburgh town centre, with a wide range of facilities, services and employment opportunities, is within 1600m.
 Exposure The northern boundary is well screened through topography and vegetation, which would provide some shelter from northerly winds.
 The site is within a natural depression but the main hospital building is on a low rise within it.
 Aspect The aspect of the site is northerly.
 Suitability for The site is physically suitable for the proposed use for housing and Proposed Use this would relate well to the surrounding residential area.
 There may be noise impacts which arise from the proximity of the East Coast Main Line to the south of the site.
 Mitigation measures may be required.
 Fit with The site is within a main settlement within the East Lothian SDA as strategic policy identified within SESplan.
-Its development would therefore align objectives and well with strategic policy objectives of steering new development towards the most sustainable locations within the city region.
+Its development would therefore align objectives and well with strategic policy objectives of steering new development

+T direction towards the most sustainable locations within the city region.
 For assessment against other more detailed policy objectives see 'Potential Impacts of Development: SEA'.
-The site is served by Rosebery Water Treatment Works and Seafield Waste Water Treatment Works which both have available capacity.
-There is an existing access in to the site from the north, which is of sufficient width though may require traffic calming measures.
-There are traffic capacity constraints within the Musselburgh area and further consideration is required to establish how these might be • · It is understood that the NHS may wish to release the site for development.
-There are also traffic capacity constraints within the Musselburgh area and further consideration is required to establish how these might be mitigated.
-It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this.
-The site is within the Coal Mining Development High Risk Area and a Coal Mining Risk Assessment is therefore likely to be required.
-It is not known whether potential contamination or ground conditions would pose any constraints to development. assessment against other more detailed policy objectives see 'Potential Impacts of Development: SEA'.
-The site is served by Rosebery Water Treatment Works and Seafield Waste Water Treatment Works which both have available capacity.
-There is an existing access in to the site from the north, which is of sufficient width though may require traffic calming measures.
+Physical The site is served by Rosebery Water Treatment Works and Seafield infrastructure Waste Water Treatment Works which both have available capacity. capacity There is an existing access in to the site from the north, which is of sufficient width though may require traffic calming measures.
 There are traffic capacity constraints within the Musselburgh area and further consideration is required to establish how these might be mitigated.
-The site is within the catchments of Pinkie St Peter's Primary School which has very limited capacity, although limited expansion may be possible on current site.
+Service The site is within the catchments of Pinkie St Peter's Primary School infrastructure which has very limited capacity, although limited expansion may be capacity possible on current site.
 At secondary level the site is served by Musselburgh Grammar which is subject to potential options for increasing education capacity in the Musselburgh cluster.
-The site is currently in the ownership of NHS Scotland but is disused.
-It is understood that the NHS may wish to release the site for development.
+Deliverability/ The site is currently in the ownership of NHS Scotland but is disused.
+Effectiveness It is understood that the NHS may wish to release the site for development.
 There are also traffic capacity constraints within the Musselburgh area and further consideration is required to establish how these might be mitigated.
 It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this.
 The site is within the Coal Mining Development High Risk Area and a Coal Mining Risk Assessment is therefore likely to be required.
-It is not known whether potential contamination or ground conditions
+It is not known whether potential contamination or ground conditions would pose any constraints to development.